VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: VBench-2.0 Suite for Intrinsic Faithfulness

-\textbf{Geometry - Multi-View Consistency.} Geometry is a critical aspect for 3D/4D video generation, ensuring that generated entities and scenes maintain structural consistency when viewed from different angles or as the camera moves.
+\textit{(4-d) Geometry - Multi-View Consistency.} Geometry is a critical aspect for 3D/4D video generation, ensuring that generated entities and scenes maintain structural consistency when viewed from different angles or as the camera moves.
 However, we do not have access to explicit 3D ground truth of the generated videos, making direct 3D validation infeasible.
 Instead, we assess multi-view consistency using two complementary metrics: \textit{1) Feature Matching Stability} – Measures how well objects retain their geometric consistency across frames, inspired by \cite{li2024sora}, and \textit{2) Camera Motion Speed} – Accounts for the effect of motion strengths on feature stability, ensuring fair cross-model comparisons.
 Specifically, we follow \cite{li2024sora} to extract frame-level keypoint features using SIFT~\cite{lowe2004sift}, efficiently match points across frames with FLANN~\cite{muja2009fast}, and eliminate incorrect matches using RANSAC~\cite{fischler1981random}.
-We then estimate camera motion speed using RAFT~\cite{teed2020raft}, and adjust feature-matching frame intervals based on the motion strength and the video frame rate.
+We then estimate camera motion speed using RAFT~\cite{teed2020raft}, and adjust feature-matching frame intervals based on the motion strength and the video frame rate (\ie FPS and camera motion speed will influence the score of feature matching).